mongodb/docs-commandline-tools/source/includes/fact-mongodump-mongorestore-use-cases.rst

-:binary:`~bin.mongoimport` in conjunction with :binary:`~bin.mongoexport` is not a recommended method for the following use cases:
+:binary:`~bin.mongoimport` and :binary:`~bin.mongoexport` are not
+intended for the following use cases:

 - backing up and restoring data
-- transforming data from one format to another and then back to the original format
+- sending data from a MongoDB instance to another instance and then back to the original instance

-For these cases, use :binary:`~bin.mongodump` or :binary:`~bin.mongorestore`.
+Instead, use :binary:`~bin.mongodump` or :binary:`~bin.mongorestore`.